-Hip Hop Heresies is under contract with NYU Press and forthcoming in late 2020.
+Hip Hop Heresies is under contract with NYU Press and forthcoming in 2021.

-Smalls’s writing has appeared in The Black Scholar, GLQ, Women & Performance, Criticism, Lateral, American Behavioral Scientist, Suspect Thoughts, Syndicate Literature, and the Oxford Handbook of Music and Queerness.
-Dr. Smalls is currently an Assistant Professor of Black Literature & Culture at St. John’s University in New York City and a 2019-2020 Andrew W. Mellon Postdoctoral Fellow at the James Weldon Johnson Institute at Emory University.
+Smalls’s writing has appeared in The Black Scholar, GL/Q, Women & Performance, Criticism, Lateral, American Behavioral Scientist, Suspect Thoughts, Syndicate Literature, and the Oxford Handbook of Queerness and Music.
+Dr. Smalls is currently an Associate Professor of Black Literature & Culture at St. John’s University in New York City.
 Dr. Smalls received their PhD in Performance Studies from Tisch School of the Arts at New York University, their MA in Performance Studies from NYU, and their BA in English and Theatre from Smith College.

 To see more, go to Dr. Smalls’s website: http://shanteparadigm.com